JuliaTrustworthyAI/CounterfactualExplanations.jl/docs/src/tutorials/models.md

 #### Generating counterfactuals

-Now it’s game time: we have a fitted model *M* : 𝒳 ↦ 𝒴 and are interested in generating recourse for some individual *x* ∈ 𝒳. As mentioned above we need to do a bit more work to prepare the model to be used by CounterfactualExplanations.jl.
+Now it’s game time: we have a fitted model *M* : 𝒳 ↦ 𝒴 and are interested in generating recourse for some individual *x* ∈ 𝒳. As mentioned above we need to do a bit more work to prepare the model for use with our package.

 The code below takes care of all of that: in step 1) it declares our model as a subtype of `Models.AbstractFittedModel` and in step 2) it just extends the two functions.